 “Our business continues to be extremely strong.
 Interest in our energy delivery and energy management capabilities has never been higher,” said Jeffrey K. Skilling, Enron president and CEO.
 “We are extremely confident we will meet the market’s earnings estimates for both the second quarter and full year 2001.”

-Regarding recent news reports on developments at Dabhol Power Corp., in which Enron owns an equity interest, Skilling said, “Along with the lenders, w we have given notice of a political force majeure and a preliminary notice of termination, both of which are necessary steps in a well-defined termination process in the contract.
+Regarding recent news reports on developments at Dabhol Power Corp., in which Enron owns an equity interest, Skilling said, “Along with the lenders, we are taking steps in a well defined contractual process to fully protect our interests.
+Dabhol’s contract and related government guarantees are solid.
+If needed, arbitration will be in a neutral forum, and we are confident we will prevail.”

-The contract and related government guarantees are solidI,, and w and provide for arbitration in a neutral forum,” Skilling said.
-“A possible shutdown is evidence of the consequences of a breach of contract and further ensures that we will prevail in arbitrating the contract and the sovereign guarantees.”

 Enron is one of the world’s leading electricity, natural gas and communications companies.
 The company, with revenues of $101 billion in 2000, markets electricity and natural gas, delivers physical commodities and financial and risk management services to customers around the world, and has developed an intelligent network platform to facilitate online business.
 Fortune magazine has named Enron “America’s Most Innovative Company” for six consecutive years.
 Enron’s Internet address is www.enron.com.
 The stock is traded under the ticker symbol “ENE.”